 - Take 2 pounds of boneless chicken (preferably thigh meat - see notes), and cut into small bite sized chunks of approximately the same size.
-Set aside.

-- Then coat the chicken pieces with this marinade, and refrigerate the marinated chicken for 4-6 hrs.
+- Now coat all the chicken pieces with this marinade, and refrigerate the marinated chicken for 4-6 hours.

-- Once the chicken is marinated well, take it out of the fridge & let it thaw for 30 minutes to an hour at room temperature, to ensure the chicken doesn’t go from one extreme temperature in the fridge to the other extreme in hot oil in a matter of minutes.
+- Once the chicken is marinated well, take it out of the fridge, and let it thaw for 30 minutes to an hour at room temperature, to ensure the chicken doesn’t go from one extreme temperature in the fridge to the other extreme in hot oil in a matter of minutes.

-- Right before frying, add cornflour (for binding) and rice flour (for crispy coating) to the marinated chicken pieces & mix well.
+- Right before frying, add 1 tablespoon cornflour (for binding) and 1 tablespoon rice flour (for crispy coating) to the marinated chicken pieces, and mix well.

 Frying The Chicken Pieces

 - Heat up the oil to fry the chicken, and then fry the chicken cubes, a few pieces at a time, till they turn golden brown and crispy.

-- Here ensure to not overcrowd the pan by adding a lot of chicken pieces at the same time, as that will bring down the temperature of the oil.
-Which in turn will result in chicken retaining some oil on the surface & not getting as crisp as we want the pieces to get for chicken 65.
+- Here ensure to not overcrowd the pan by adding a lot of chicken pieces at the same time, as that will bring down the temperature of the oil, which in turn will result in chicken retaining some oil on the surface, and not getting as crisp as you want the pieces to get for chicken 65.

-- Frying time will vary depending on the size of the pan and the size of the batch, but on medium heat, it took me about 5-7 minutes per batch (batch size shown in pictures above).
+- Frying time will vary depending on the size of the pan and the size of the batch, but on medium heat, it took me about 5-7 minutes per batch.

 - As soon as you remove the chicken pieces from the oil, put them in a bowl lined with paper towel, to absorb excess oil, if any.